 Claim Of Right

-- The claim of right must be one that involves a belief as to the right to property or money in the hands of another.
+- to property or money in the hands of another.

 WHERE TO NEXT?